WowWee: 2010 lawsuit

 On November 23, 2010, Engadget revealed that WowWee and a number of retailers were being sued for trademark infringement by Gibson Guitar Corporation for unlawfully using the shapes of the bodies and headstocks of Gibson's signature guitars in their Paper Jamz line of battery operated toy guitars.
 WowWee denied any wrongdoing and asserted that the shapes Gibson claimed as trademarks were generic and therefore could not function as trademarks.
 On November 24, 2010, the court denied Gibson's request for a temporary restraining order, but on December 22, 2010, granted Gibson's motion for a preliminary injunction.
 The case was later settled, with WowWee paying Gibson an undisclosed amount for licensing the likeness of Gibson guitars, according to Gibson CEO, Henry Juszkiewicz.

 2022 lawsuit

-In August 3, 2022, the video game company Roblox Corporation sued WowWee due to the Avastars line of toys.
+On August 3, 2022, the video game company Roblox Corporation sued WowWee due to the Avastars line of toys.
+Roblox claimed that the Avastars' designs were too similar to that of a classic Roblox avatar.